-As I mentioned earlier, the Oppo Find X competes head to head with the latest and greatest from Samsung, OnePlus, and more.
+As I mentioned earlier, the Oppo Find X competes head to head with other 2018 flagships from Samsung, OnePlus, and more.
 No more Snapdragon 600 series — this phone is the real deal.

 The Find X packs a Qualcomm Snapdragon 845, 8GB of RAM, 256GB of internal storage, and a 3,730mAh battery.
 This kept the device running smoothly the entire week or so I had to use it, and I really didn’t notice any hiccups during this time.

 This phone flies, packing Qualcomm's latest Snapdragon 845 chipset